14 – Cold War, 1953-62

 The U.S. public was mostly unaware of such operations until Idaho Senator Frank Church led a series of congressional hearings on the CIA in 1975 that culminated in an executive order from President Gerald Ford ending American assassinations of foreign politicians.
 It was bad public relations to kill elected leaders if caught, and Ford could identify after being shot at by one of the (Charles) Manson Girls, Squeaky Fromme.
 Ford also served on the Warren Commission, whose research into John Kennedy’s assassination revealed that JFK hired the Mafia to try to kill Cuban leader Fidel Castro.
 While there was no proof that Castro returned the favor, such scenarios were more likely to unfold if the U.S. continued knocking off leaders.
 As for Lumumba’s death, Belgium officially apologized in 2002 but the CIA never accounted for their role, detailed in Stuart Reid’s optional article below as America’s first hit on a foreign leader, ambiguously green-lit by Eisenhower while he maintained enough distance for plausible deniability.
 So ended the African continent’s first foray into democracy.
 On the eastern Horn of Africa, the U.S. opposed a democratic uprising in Eritrea, maneuvering to keep it part of the Ethiopian regime that was allied with the U.S. against the USSR.

+Before Castro, the U.S. supported Fulgencio Batista’s dictatorship in Cuba in the 1950s.
 In Brazil, the U.S. backed a 1964 military coup d’état to overthrow leftist João Goulart’s presidency in favor of a right-wing military dictatorship.
 Thus, while the U.S. boosted the overall cause of democracy worldwide by winning the Cold War, in doing so they overthrew the first democracy in post-colonial Africa and major democracies in the Middle East (Iran) and Latin America (Brazil).
 As we’ll see in Chapter 18, in its biggest military venture of the Cold War, the U.S. prevented elections in Vietnam out of fear that communists would win.
 The U.S. even supported a military junta in Greece, of all places, the birthplace of democracy.
 Aside from fears of having the wrong people win elections, there was often genuine concern about the difficulty of conducting fair elections in unstable regions.
 It’s hard to pull off completely clean elections even in stable countries and the U.S. valued the dependability of dictators in fending off communism.
-People wrongly remember ideological simplicity as one silver lining in the Cold War cloud.
+People wrongly remember ideological simplicity as one upside of the Cold War.
 Even at the time, most Americans never knew how complicated it was.

 Suez Canal in Northeast EgyptThe Suez Crisis